m-v-nikolov/dtk-tools-py3/README.md

 32- and 64-bit Windows binaries may be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs).

-Interoperability with the JAVA layer of COMPS requires installation of the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/server-jre7-downloads-1931105.html) and setup of the [`COMPS`](https://github.com/edwenger/COMPS) package, which in turn has dependencies on `cython` and `pyjnius`.
+Interoperability with the Java layer of COMPS requires installation of the COMPSJavaInterop package.
 [More detailed instructions](https://github.com/edwenger/COMPS/blob/master/README.md) can be found within the [`COMPS`](https://github.com/edwenger/COMPS) package.